Hedi Slimane quits as Celine's artistic director

 Between then and his arrival at Celine, Slimane had devoted himself to photography, his other passion.

+In February 2020, Slimane stopped showing during Paris' official fashion weeks, saying they were "obsolete".
+Instead, he shot films on the French Riviera or at Chateaux.

+He returned to Paris Fashion Week in February 2023, holding a show at the Palace, an historic Paris nightclub where Yves Saint Laurent, Serge Gainsbourg and Mick Jagger partied during its heyday.

-Alongside Tom Ford, John Galliano and Carine Roitfeld, Slimane's name has been mentioned as a figure to fill Viard's shoes.
+Tom Ford, John Galliano and Carine Roitfeld have also been spoken about as candidates for the Chanel post.

 Legal Disclaimer: